 ‘Prescribed Grazing’ is defined in statute (California Public Resources Code [PRC] § 4004.5) as the lawful application of grazing by a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or conservation goals, including reducing the risk of wildfire by reducing fuel loads, controlling undesirable or invasive plants, and promoting biodiversity and habitat for special status species.
 Prescribed grazing may involve any kind of grazing animals that can be managed effectively for this purpose.
+In the United States, cattle, goats, and sheep are most used.

+This document (“Local-Regional Grazing Guidance”) provides local or regional grazing guidance recommendations as mandated by SB 675, and is referred to as the ‘Grazing Guidance’ throughout this document.
+This Grazing Guidance document is organized into six main sections as follows:

+Introduction

+Provides an overview of SB 675, the role of the RMAC in SB 675 implementation, and the other sections and information contained in this Grazing Guidance.

+RMAC Implementation and Public Review Process

+Provides a brief description of the public and internal process followed for the development of the Grazing Guidance.

+Local-Regional Grazing Guidance

+Includes guidance on the nine items identified in SB 675, which are referred to as Grazing Guidance Elements (GGEs) throughout this document.
+The nine GGEs for which guidance is provided are as follows:

+(1) Best practices for identifying and selecting priority areas for prescribed grazing.

+(2) Best practices for developing project plans and metrics for applying, monitoring, and evaluating the effectiveness and impacts of prescribed grazing.

+(3) Best practices for using prescribed grazing to increase the diversity and abundance of native species and decrease the abundance of invasive species, including through adaptive management, exclusion areas, wildfire-friendly fencing, and monitoring.

+(4) Recommendation for securing sufficient land resources, including forage, needed to pasture livestock when not engaged in a prescribed grazing project.

+(5) Best practices for building community support and engaging with public and private landowners to improve the implementation and outcomes of a prescribed grazing plan.

+(6) Methods to identify opportunities to house and maintain shared grazing infrastructure.

+(7) Best practice to use prescribed grazing to support and enhance prescribed burns and other vegetation management projects.

+(8) Best practices for use of prescribed grazing for reducing wildfire risk in and near fire-threatened communities, as that term is defined in paragraph (2) subdivision (b) of Section 4124.5.

+(9) Other recommendations to increase the pace and scale of prescribed grazing at the local and regional levels, where appropriate.

+Conclusion and Next Steps

+List of Citations

+This section includes full references for in-text citations, as well as a list of additional references for further reading.

+Appendices

-In the United States, cattle, goats, and sheep are most used. information on implementation of SB 675 in terms of the development of this Local-Regional Grazing Guidance, including: further details and links for the a brief description of the around which the Grazing Guidance is structured (Appendix A: Regional Approach); results from efforts to glean stakeholder input (Appendix B: Stakeholder Input Survey Results and Appendix C: Response to Public Comments); and additional resources to support prescribed grazing planning (Appendix D: Supplemental Resources
+This section includes further information on the implementation of SB 675 in terms of the development of this Local-Regional Grazing Guidance, including: further details and links for the Wildfire and Forest Resilience Task Force (‘Task Force’) and a brief description of the development of the four regions around which the Grazing Guidance is structured (Appendix A: Regional Approach); results from efforts to glean stakeholder input (Appendix B: Stakeholder Input Survey Results and Appendix C: Response to Public Comments); and additional resources to support prescribed grazing planning (Appendix D: Supplemental Resources).

-RMAC IMPLEMENTATION AND PUBLIC REVIEW PROCESS
+IMPLEMENTATION AND PUBLIC REVIEW PROCESS